Lisa Simpson: Role in The Simpsons

 Lisa is the most intellectual member of the Simpson family (she has an IQ of 159), and many episodes of the series focus on her fighting for various causes.
 Lisa is often the focus of episodes with "a real moral or philosophical point", which according to former writer David S. Cohen is because "you really buy her as caring about it."
-Lisa's political convictions are generally liberal and she often contests other's views.
-She is a vegetarian, feminist, environmentalist and a supporter of gay rights and the Free Tibet movement.
+Lisa's political convictions are generally left-wing and liberal and she often contests other's views.
+She is a vegetarian, feminist, environmentalist and a supporter of gay rights, universal healthcare, and the Free Tibet movement.
 In a special Christmas message for the UK in 2004 Lisa showed her support for Cornish nationalism, even speaking the Cornish language to get her message across.
 While supportive of the general ideals of the Christian church in which she was raised, Lisa became a practicing Buddhist in the episode "She of Little Faith" (season 13, 2001) after she learned about the Noble Eightfold Path.
-An "End Apartheid Now" poster can be seen on her bedroom door during earlier seasons.
-She is extremely controlled by her ideals and noble, and she undergoes drastic changes when she or anyone else is immoral, such as renouncing Homer's last name and taking Marge's when she discovers that Homer bet against her in a crossword puzzle competition.

 Character

 Creation

 Matt Groening conceived Lisa and the rest of the Simpson family in 1986 in the lobby of producer James L. Brooks's office.
 Groening had been called in to pitch a series of animated shorts for The Tracey Ullman Show and had intended to present an adaptation of his Life in Hell comic strip.
 When he realized that animating Life in Hell would require him to rescind publication rights, Groening went in another direction, hurriedly sketching his version of a dysfunctional family, named after members of his own family.
 Lisa was named after Groening's younger sister, but little else was based on her.
-In The Tracey Ullman Show shorts, Lisa displayed little of the intelligence for which she later became known.
+In The Tracey Ullman Show shorts, Lisa displayed none of the intelligence for which she later became known.
 She was more of a "female Bart" and was originally described as simply the "middle child", without much personality.

-Lisa made her debut with the rest of the Simpson family on April 19, 1987, in The Tracey Ullman Show short "Good Night".
-In 1989, the shorts were adapted into The Simpsons, a half-hour series on the Fox Broadcasting Company.
+Lisa made her brief debut with the rest of the Simpson family on April 19, 1987, in The Tracey Ullman Show short "Good Night".
+On December 17, 1989, the shorts were adapted into The Simpsons, a half-hour series on the Fox Broadcasting Company.